Welcome to Catholic Charities of Broome County!

 This program is open to anyone who has lived mental health experience and who has an interest in gaining the skills desired to become a peer support staff and advocate.

-Our first session will start Tuesday July 14th, 2020 and will be held at Catholic Charities at the 290 Front Street location.
-Sessions will be held 9am-4pm Tuesday, Wednesday, and Thursday for three consecutive weeks.
-Lunch will be included for anyone participating in the training.
+Our first session will start Monday March 8th, 2021 and will be held over a virtual platform.
+Interested participants will be able to join in either from their home or at Catholic Charities at the 290 Front Street location.
 Registration is quick and can be done over the phone.

 Should you have any questions or wish to register, please contact the Peer Support Institute at (607) 723-1804.